 2. Weaknesses of Alibaba

 Weakness is determined when a company lacks in a particular area or field.
-Following are the areas Alibaba requires to work on –
+Following are the weakness points determined in the SWOT Analysis of Alibaba –

 3. Opportunities for Alibaba